sb-nes/Generic_Operating_System/README.md

-# Generic_Operating_System
+# Generic Operating System
-Barebones OS written in Assembly
+A Monolithic Kernel, written in Assembly, compiled in NASM [Ubuntu 25.04].